10 Free SKU Generator Tools For Creating SKUs Quickly & Efficiently

 Or find ways to make numbers work for you instead of using multiple characters.

-For example, if you have 9 different brands you could assign them the numbers 1-9 instead of using a 3 or 4 letter abbreviation for the brand name.
+For example, if you have nine different brands you could assign them the numbers 1-9 instead of using a three or four-letter abbreviation for the brand name.

 4. Avoid using similar letters and numbers

 SKUs are read frequently by your team members, often at a glance.